OfficeDev/office-js-docs-pr/docs/reference/manifest/method.md

 ---
 title: Method element in the manifest file
-description: 'The Method element specifies an individual method from the Office JavaScript API that your Office Add-ins requires in order to activate.' ms.date: 03/19/2019
+description: The Method element specifies an individual method from the Office JavaScript API that your Office Add-ins requires in order to activate. ms.date: 03/19/2019
 localization_priority: Normal
 ---